 Meters and conversion devices removed from service are to be subject to as-found testing

-(NZS 5259 s2.3.2)

 The as-found test for meters comprises an accuracy of registration test.

 The as-found test for conversion devices comprises an accuracy of conversion test.